Los Angeles Construction Litigation Attorney

 - Serve a bonded stop notice and a notice of surety on payment bond (if appropriate)

-- Consult an attorney for advice on these matters
+- Consult an construction attorney for advice on these matters

 The Utility of the Bonded Stop Notice